 Before proceeding, we observe that a transport problem with two identical worker distributions $F_x$ with measure one for each role is equivalent to a transport problem with a single distribution of workers $F_x$ with measure two.
 Owing to the symmetry of workers' skills in production (\ref{e:firm_tech}), these are equivalent.
 Intuitively, any assignment for a problem with distinct worker distributions can be made symmetric.
 Consider assignment $\gamma$ that solves the discrete assignment problem for distinct worker distributions $F_{x_1}$ and $F_{x_2}$.
 The transpose of the assignment $\gamma$ along the worker input dimensions, which we denote by $\gamma'$, solves the discrete assignment problem with worker input distributions $F_{x_2}$ and $F_{x_1}$.
 This implies that symmetric assignment $\hat{\gamma} := \frac{\gamma + \gamma'}{2}$ solves the discrete assignment problem with worker distributions $F_x = \frac{1}{2} ( F_{x_1} + F_{x_2} )$.

 \textbf{Continuous Distributions}.
 To obtain the solution for continuous distributions of workers and coworkers, we extend our argument for the discrete distributions.
-We construct an assignment $\gamma$ that self-matches workers and coworkers to obtain a unidimensional distribution for team quality $X$.
-The assignment $\gamma$ combines self-matching of workers with positive sorting between worker skill index $X$ and projects $z$.
+We construct an assignment $\gamma$ that self-sorts workers and coworkers to obtain a unidimensional distribution for team quality $X$.
+The assignment $\gamma$ combines self-sorting of workers with positive sorting between worker skill index $X$ and projects $z$.

 This assignment $\gamma$ solves the Kantorovich problem (\ref{e:assignment}).
 To prove this claim, denote the support of the assignment by $M$, the matching set.
 Consider a collection of points within the matching set, $\{ (x_{1s},x_{2s},z_s) \} \in M$, then for each of those points it holds $x_{1s} = x_{2s}$, and that $z_s \leq z_{s'}$ implies $X_s \leq X_{s'}$.
 Since the support is constructed by using a Monge solution for the discrete assignment problem, $\sum_s y ( x_{1\sigma_1(s)},x_{2\sigma_2(s)},z_{s} ) \leq \sum_s y ( x_{1s},x_{2s},z_{s} )$ for all permutations $\sigma_1,\sigma_2$.
 Equivalently, the matching set $M$ is $c$-monotone.
 By Theorem 1.2 in \citet{Griessler:2018}, the assignment $\gamma$ solves the Kantorovich problem.
 This concludes the proof to Proposition \ref{prop:p_assignment}.